-How to Choose MLOps Tools: The Top Considerations That Will Impact Your Decision-Making
+How to Choose MLOps Tools: Top Considerations that Impact Decision-Making

 In This Article

-MLOps is an automation-first approach that brings together the people, process, and technology to enhance cross-team collaboration on Machine Learning (ML) projects and streamline the iteration, production, deployment, and operation of ML models.
-It is a broad concept with many different implications for your organization.
+MLOps is an automation-first approach that brings together the people, process and technology to enhance cross-team collaboration on machine learning (ML) projects.
+It also streamlines the iteration, production, deployment and operation of ML models.
+MLOps is a broad concept with many different implications for your organization.
 Whether you're still determining if you're ready for MLOps, need help getting started, or want to ramp up the skills of your data scientists, we're here to help.

-When designing your MLOps implementation, it’s important to consider all three aspects of people, process, and technology.
-This article focuses on the technology component to help identify the tools that work best with your organization’s environment and requirements.
+When designing an MLOps implementation, it's important to consider the impact across your people, processes and technology.
+This article squarely focuses on the technology component, making it easier to identify the tools likely to work best with your IT environment and requirements.

 Top considerations for decision-making

-- The requirements of their current data science environment
+- The specific requirements of their current data science environment.

-- The level of effort required to implement the MLOps vision
+- The level of effort required to implement their MLOps vision.

-Building an MLOps environment is like building with LEGO.
-Just like LEGO blocks, every MLOps tool has different purposes and capabilities.
-This is why it’s important to identify your desired business outcome, and considering the state of your current data science tech stack before implementing an MLOps environment.
-Understanding the desired business goals will empower your team to choose the best MLOps tools for the job, ensuring your environment is implemented as seamlessly as possible while aligning with your business needs as much as possible.
+Building an MLOps environment is like building with LEGO blocks.
+Like individual LEGO pieces, each MLOps tool has a different purpose and capability.
+Understanding the desired business goals of MLOps will empower your team to choose the best tools for the job, ensuring your solution is implemented as seamlessly as possible while aligning with your business needs.

-Once established, it’s crucial to constantly evaluate your MLOps environment and business goals.
-This will enable you to identify areas of opportunity allowing for continual improvement, as well as ensuring your business needs are always met.
-For example, if your organization already has an existing MLOps model but has no way to validate or monitor results, then tools that excel at model validation and monitoring, such as Datatron, SAS, and TensorFlowExtended (TFX), would be the best way to help your organization keep growing its MLOps capabilities.
+Once established, it's crucial to constantly reevaluate your MLOps environment and business goals.
+This will enable you to identify continual improvement opportunities and ensure your needs are always met.
+For example, if your organization already has an existing MLOps model but no way to validate or monitor results, then tools that excel at model validation and monitoring, such as Datatron, SAS and TensorFlowExtended (TFX), could be the best way to keep growing your MLOps capabilities.

-When building with LEGO, one key step is to consider whether the pieces you are using fit together.
+When building with LEGO blocks, the main consideration is whether the pieces you're using fit together.
 The same is true in MLOps.
-Similarly, when building a data processing model, all parts must fit and work together seamlessly to ensure the best possible results.
-For example, if an organization runs heavily in a commercial cloud such as AWS or Azure, it will likely require MLOps tools that can run in this sort of environment while working together with other tools in this same environment such as MLFlow, TFX, Kubernetes, or other cross-platform tools.
-Just like you would not lock two data scientists in two separate rooms with no way to talk to each other, you would not get two different tools that can’t talk to each other.
+When building a data processing model, all parts must fit and work together seamlessly for the best possible results.
+For example, if an organization runs heavily in a public cloud such as AWS or Azure, it will likely require MLOps tools that can run in this environment while working together with other tools such as MLFlow, TFX, Kubernetes or other cross-platform tools.
+Just like you wouldn't lock two data scientists in separate rooms with no way to communicate, you don't want MLOps tools unable to talk to each other.

-It is very likely that MLOps will not comprise the entirety of the organization’s data science environment, so it is also important to understand which parts of the overall environment will need MLOps tools, and which aspects of the data science environment can be run by a simple, more traditional data science model.
+It's likely that MLOps won't cover the entirety of an organization's data science environment.
+So it's also important to understand which parts of the data science environment need MLOps tools and which can be run by a simple, more traditional data science models.
 Determining which parts are priorities for increased automation should aide this decision.

-Understanding the complexity of tools needed is another important consideration.
-Some tools, especially open-source tools, have a much higher barrier to entry than paid tools.
-If an organization has a high-level of Machine Learning expertise available, open-source tools will likely be the best option.
-However, if the complexity of these tools is prohibitive, it might be worth considering paid tools.
+Understanding the complexity of each MLOps tool is another important consideration.
+Some tools, especially open-source ones, have a much higher barrier to entry than paid tools.
+If your organization has a high-level of ML expertise available, open-source tools might be the best option.
+However, if ML expertise is lacking, it might be worth considering a paid tool.

-Paid tools, just like LEGO sets, offer the benefit of providing a more streamlined, general solution that comes pre-packaged with other tools.
-Open-source tools are more like designing custom LEGO models in that they take more experience and knowledge to build but provide a more bespoke environment fitting exact business needs.
+Paid tools offer the benefit of providing a streamlined solution pre-packaged with other tools.
+Open-source tools are more like designing custom LEGO models in that they take more experience and knowledge to build, but provide a more bespoke environment to match specific business needs.

-With everyone clamoring to break into this market, you might be dazzled by the myriad MLOps tools available on the market.
-You might wonder, “What are the key offerings to consider when making the decision?
-Which tools really excel at these areas?”
-There are several core capabilities that MLOps tools provide, including:
+With everyone clamoring to break into this market, you might be dazzled by the range of MLOps tools available.
+You might be asking, "What are the key offerings to consider when making the decision?
+Which tools really excel in each area?"

 - Data management